Published On: Mar 26 2012 02:09:46 PM EDTUpdated On: Sep 29 2015 02:00:00 AM EDT

 Celine Dion achieved international acclaim in the 1990s with a string of hit albums and singles.
 Dion recorded the theme song to the 1997 blockbuster "Titanic."

 Dion has continued her worldwide success in the 2000s and is now the second best-selling female artist of all time.
-What started in March 2011 as a three-year residency at Caesar's Palace in Las Vegas, the second such Vegas residency of her career, was initially extended until 2019, but she suspended all her show business activities in August 2014 due to the worsening of her husband's health after he underwent the removal of a cancerous tumor in December 2013.
-Before that, she released her 11th English-language studio album, "Loved Me Back to Life," in November 2013.
+She released her 11th English-language studio album, "Loved Me Back to Life," in November 2013.
+In March 2011, she kicked off a three-year residency at Caesar's Palace in Las Vegas, the second such Vegas residency of her career.
+It was initially extended until 2019, but she suspended all her show business activities in August 2014 due to the worsening of her husband's health after he underwent the removal of a cancerous tumor in December 2013.
+In August 2015, she made her return to Vegas to continue her residency.

 Justin Timberlake was part of the boy band phenomenon 'NSYNC in the late 1990s and had a much publicized relationship with pop idol Britney Spears.

 Timberlake has had a successful career as a solo music artist and actor, including roles in movies such as "The Social Network," "Friends with Benefits," "In Time," "Trouble with the Curve" and "Inside Llewyn Davis."
 In 2013, he released his third and fourth studio albums, the two-part "The 20/20 Experience," with both albums topping the Billboard 200 album chart.
 He also reunited with 'NSYNC for a one-off performance at the 2013 MTV Video Music Awards in August 2013.

 The Spice Girls took the British music scene by storm in the mid-1990s and then found American success with their best-selling single "Wannabe."

 The group's members have each pursued their own careers and staged a reunion tour and greatest hits album in 2007.
 They also performed during the closing ceremonies of the 2012 Summer Olympics in London (pictured).
 Member Victoria Beckham (far left) has stayed in the spotlight the longest with her marriage to soccer superstar David Beckham.

 The three brothers Issac, Taylor, and Zachary (from left to right), formed the pop band Hanson.
 Their most famous song is the catchy "MMMBop."